 The remains of the so-called "economy" relies largely on the

 100-year old US Base which "rents" (for $4,085 annually) some 30,000 acres (121 sq. kms) from the Cuban government in the huge (400 sq km) bay.
-Payments which Fidel Castro has always refused to cash (except the first one, during the first year of the Revolución in 1959).
+Payments which Fidel has always refused to cash (except the first one, during the first year of the Revolución in 1959).

-The military compound with its 7,000 soldiers (turned into a prison for alleged Al-Qaeda terrorists and Taliban fighters in 2002), has deprived the region of any opening it had on the sea.
+has deprived the region of any opening it had on the sea.
 It supposedly has a golf course, five cinemas and a McDonald's.
-That figures.
+Duh.

 The one-sided arrangement signed by US